 Allow the engine to run at idle speed for about 4 minutes.
-Turn off the engine and place the motorcycle on a flat, level surface (main stand).
-Take out the oil dipstick and wipe it off with a cloth.
+Turn off the engine and place the motorcycle on a flat, level surface (center stand).
+Wait 5 minutes, unscrew and remove the oil dipstick, and wipe it clean with a cloth.

-TWIST THE OIL DIPSTICK ALL THE WAY IN AND THEN RETRIEVE IT.
+SCREW THE DIPSTICK IN ALL THE WAY AND REMOVE IT AGAIN.

-The oil level should be between the two marks on the dipstick.
+The oil level should be between the two marks on the dipstick, however, it must never rise above the MAX mark.
+Otherwise, engine oil would get into the air filter box by way of the engine venting system.

 Add engine oil if necessary.

-- Insufficient oil or poor quality oil results in premature wear of the engine. - CHECKING THE ENGINE OIL LEVEL WHEN THE ENGINE IS COLD RESULTS IN A FALSE READING ON THE OIL DIPSTICK AND THEREFORE AN INCORRECT OIL LEVEL. - DO NOT OVERFILL THE ENGINE CASE. - DO NOT UNDERFILL THE ENGINE CASE.
+- Insufficient oil or poor quality oil results in premature wear of the engine. - CHECKING THE ENGINE OIL LEVEL WHEN THE ENGINE IS COLD RESULTS IN A FALSE READING ON THE OIL DIPSTICK AND THEREFORE AN INCORRECT OIL LEVEL. - DO NOT OVERFILL THE ENGINE CASE. - Do not underfill the engine case.

-Check the engine for leaks.
+Finally, check oil system and engine for leaks.